JunMa11/NeurIPS-CellSeg/README.md

 ## Limitations and potential improvements

-The naive baseline aims to give participants out-of-the-box scripts that can generate successful submisions.
-Simple is our top priority rather than high performance.
-Thus, there are many ways to improve this baseline:
+The naive baseline's primary aim is to give participants out-of-the-box scripts that can generate successful submisions.
+Thus, there are many ways to surpass this baseline:

 - New cell representation methods.
-In the base, we separated the touched cells by simply removing their boundaries, which missed the boundary pixels.
-More advanced cell representation could be used to address this limitation, such as [stardist](https://github.com/stardist/stardist), [cellpose](https://github.com/MouseLand/cellpose), [omnipose](https://github.com/kevinjohncutler/omnipose), [deepcell](https://github.com/vanvalenlab/deepcell-tf), and so on.
+In the baseline, we separated touching cells by simply removing their boundaries.
+More advanced cell representation could be used to address this issue, such as [stardist](https://github.com/stardist/stardist), [cellpose](https://github.com/MouseLand/cellpose), [omnipose](https://github.com/kevinjohncutler/omnipose), [deepcell](https://github.com/vanvalenlab/deepcell-tf), and so on.
 - New architectures
-- More data augmentations and use [public datasets](https://grand-challenge.org/forums/forum/weakly-supervised-cell-segmentation-in-multi-modality-microscopy-673/topic/official-external-datasets-thread-720/) or unlabeled data.
+- More data augmentations and the use of additional [public datasets](https://grand-challenge.org/forums/forum/weakly-supervised-cell-segmentation-in-multi-modality-microscopy-673/topic/official-external-datasets-thread-720/) or the set of unlabeled data provided.
 - Well-designed training protocols
 - Postprocessing

-Whatever you plan to improve the baseline, please always keep in mind that many end users do not have powerful computation resources.
+Nevertheless, please always keep in mind that many end users do not have powerful computation resources.
 It's important to consider the trade-off between resource consumption and accuracy.